WDI Inspections In Little Rock

 - Visible mud tubes along the foundation walls or interior support piers, which serve as protected highways for subterranean termites moving into the structure.

-- Small, round exit holes in wooden beams or furniture, which often indicate the emergence of adult powderpost beetles from within the timber.
+- Small, round exit holes in wooden beams or furniture often indicate the emergence of adult powderpost beetles from within the timber.

 - Discarded wings found near window ledges or door frames suggest a recent swarm of reproductive termites has occurred inside or very near the home.